Paintings by Jan Huijbers

-"The intention of my work is to make the viewer aware of the wellbeing of the ocean.
-For me the ocean is the most beautiful thing in the world with all its blue and purity.
-Nowere else are the colours so beautiful as here in the Pacific.
+Nowhere else are the colours so brilliant as here in the Pacific.
 But those colours are fading as well as its creatures.
-They (the ocean) don't have the power to stop the abuse and attack from human activity.
-Their spirit is enclosed in the story shown in the art, to tell us to make a connection/bridge of respect to their world.
-Restoring this repect will give us both the right to live; destruction will end both worlds."
+They (the Ocean) don't have the power to stop the abuse and attack from human activity.
+Their spirit is enclosed in the story shown in the art, to tell us to make a connection / bridge of respect to their world.
+Restoring this respect will give us both the rights to live, destruction will end both worlds.

-Jan is a full time artist currently residing in New Plymouth, Taranaki.
+Jan is a full time artist currently residing in New Plymouth Taranaki-New Zealand.

 He has exhibited internationally and locally, throughout the North and South Islands.

 Selected shows include: Mishima Japan 1992: Australia Melbourne 'Chapel of Chapels Gallery' 2003, Vancouver Canada 2007 'City of Arts'.

 Illustrator for the Puke Ariki Museum creating pre-European Maori images with consent and collaboration of the Maori tribal chiefs and elders.

 Solo exhibition at the Percy Thomson Gallery 2005- Stratford and Puke Ariki Museum 2006 in New Plymouth.

 Nominated as finalist for the 'Martin Hughes Contemporary Pacific Art Award' 2005- Auckland.

 'Two artist shows' at the 'Pumphouse Gallery' 2006- Auckland and 'The Hauraki House Gallery' 2008 in Coromandel.

 In 2009 a solo exhibition at the 'Puke Ariki Museum'; collaborated exhibitions at the 'Percy Thomson Gallery' in Stratford.